 Technology has made a deep and wide impact on education.
-Every aspect of education- teaching, learning, pedagogy, curriculum, examinations, assessments, research, etc. has undergone a transformation.
-Technology is integrated into each of these processes in one way or another.
-Some of the most commonly visible impacts of technology in education are- the availability of learning content through electronic documents and lecture videos, conduction of online assessments, round the clock internet connectivity in schools, sharing research through internet, etc. This article, however, discusses one of the most distinct impacts that technology has made in the assessment process- designing questions for assessments.
+Every aspect of education- teaching, learning, pedagogy, curriculum, examinations, assessments, research, infrastructure, etc. has undergone transformation.
+Technology now integrates with each of these aspects of education.
+Some visible impacts of technology on education are- availability of digital learning content, conduction of online assessments, round the clock internet connectivity in schools, sharing research through internet, etc. This article, however, discusses one of the most distinct impacts that technology has made in the assessment process- designing questions for assessments.
 Such questions, called technology enhanced questions, make learning impactful and fulfilling.

-The need for Electronic Assessments
+The Need for Electronic Assessments

 MCQ format is one of the most elementary and classical forms of TEQ.
 The MCQs are the outcome of the very first attempt to standardize the assessment process.
 The design of MCQs has now evolved and developed to a point where it can also assess the level and extent of learning acquired by a student.

 The reader may visit the blog pages: What are Technology-Enhanced Items? at Learnosity.com and What Are Technology Enhanced Questions and What Do They Look Like? at Seeds of Literacy to develop a further idea of the concept of TEQs.

 Additionally, readers may visit the article: Multiple Choice Questions as Effective Assessment Tools at the Evelyn Learning blog to know in detail about how MCQs have developed from simple memory-based questions to tools meant for effective assessment.